Wiveliscombe: History

 Settlement in the neighbourhood is of long standing.
 The Neolithic hillfort at King's Castle is 1 km east of the town.
 North west of the town is Clatworthy Camp, an Iron Age hillfort.
 Nearby is Elworthy Barrows, an unfinished Iron Age hillfort, rather than Bronze Age barrows.
 A rectangular enclosure south of Manor Farm is the remains of a Roman fort; in the 18th century, vestiges of its fortifications and foundations were identified as being of Roman origin, and it was locally called "the Castle".
 In the 18th century a hoard of about 1600 Roman coins of third and fourth century dates was uncovered.

 The Anglo-Saxon settlement, the combe or valley of a certain Wifele, was mentioned in the Domesday Book of 1086, when it was quite large, consisting of twenty-seven households, with an annual value to the lord, the Bishop of Wells St Andrew, of £25.
 During the Middle Ages the bishops maintained a residence here, the foundations of which were found in 2021.

-The parish of Wiveliscombe was part of the Hundred of Kingsbury.